Financial Aid For Physician Assistant School Students at West Liberty University

 How to Apply for the GI Bill at WLU To apply, a student must be accepted and registered at West Liberty University.
 A veteran student applying for the first time needs to contact the Veterans Certifying Official for detailed information on the application process.
-If you have received the GI Bill prior to acceptance and registering at WLU, you will need to contact the Veterans Certifying Official for processing a request for Change of Place of Training.
-Prior to the certification of the GI Bill the student must complete the CERTIFICATION REQUEST FORM and be registered for terms requested.
+If you have received the GI Bill prior to the acceptance and registering at WLU, you will need to contact the Veterans Certifying Official for processing a request for Change of Place of Training.
+Prior to the certification of the GI Bill, the student must complete the Certification Request Form (found here) and be registered for terms requested.
 Questions regarding the GI Bill should be directed to Cheryl Mielke Veterans Certifying Official Registrar’s Office West Liberty University 866-West Lib or 304-336-8129 [email protected]

 Direct Stafford Loan Program